danielbergmann-dev/Portfolio-RingOfFire/README.md

-# Ring Of Fire - a code learning card game
+# c0de on fire - a code learning card game

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.